pavel-borik/GraphApp/API.md

             "validityEnd": "20180101"
         }
     },
-    "queriedEntity": { // entity information displayed in the info card - for optimization (same result as /getdetail endpoint)
-        "name": "NO3", // entity name displayed in the info card header "typeFullName": "Market Balance Area", // entity type name displayed in the info card header "actions": [ // corresponding buttons are created from this array
+    "queriedEntity": { // entity information displayed in the info card - for optimization "name": "NO3", // entity name displayed in the info card header "typeFullName": "Market Balance Area", // entity type name displayed in the info card header "actions": [ // corresponding buttons are created from this array